BEng Mechanical Engineering / Overview

 - Apply through UCAS .

-- Pioneering innovation since 1824, Manchester was the first English university to offer an engineering degree
+- The first English university to offer an engineering degree, we've pioneered the way since 1824!

-- You will experience a vibrant learning environment with engineering industry links maintained by the Department's Industrial Advisory Board
+- Accredited by IMechE with industry links maintained by the Department's Industrial Advisory Board

 The University holds undergraduate open days regularly where you have the opportunity to find out more about our courses, the support we offer and see our facilities.
 Attending an open day is a great way to find out what studying at Manchester is like.
 Find out about our upcoming open days .